-Goal 4: We will collaborate to ensure that 100% of students taking the ACCESS for EL students show growth from the previous year on the annual assessment by 2026.
+Goal 4: We will collaborate to ensure that 100% of students taking the ACCESS for EL students show growth from the previous year on the annual assessment by 2027.

-Objective Strategy Activities Measure of Success Progress Monitoring Funding ACCESS Reading assessment from the previous year to have 100% of students showing growth on their Scale Score.
-KCWP 2: Design and Deliver Instruction monitored to meet the needs of all students Ongoing professional development in the area of best practice/high yield instructional strategies and the use of Amplify CKLA curriculum resource and Orton Gillingham strategies to aid in curricular adjustments for EL students based off of data collected and periodically reviewing progress monitoring data to make changes as needed Professional development based on researched best practices from the KCSD EL Handbook, walkthroughs with aligned feedback Interventionists, Special Ed teachers, School Psychologist) Monitoring of students in Needs Based groups to determine if progress is being made or if adjustments need to be made Ongoing, job-embedded PD in strategies from the district EL Handbook Teachers given feedback on walkthroughs Monitoring of walk through feedback for trends by admin and shared in weekly newsletter \$0
+Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1: We will collaborate to increase EL students' Reading Proficiency on the annual ACCESS Reading assessment from the previous year to have 100% of students showing growth on their Scale Score.
+KCWP 5: Design Align and Deliver Support KCWP 2: Design and Deliver Instruction Ensure appropriate academic interventions are taking place and monitored to meet the needs of all students Ongoing professional development in the area of best practice/high yield instructional strategies and the use of Amplify CKLA curriculum resource and Orton Gillingham strategies to aid in curricular adjustments for EL students Focus on MTSS PLCs aligning academic skill deficits to interventions based on data collected and periodically reviewing progress monitoring data to make changes as needed Professional development based on researched best practices from the KCSD EL Handbook, walkthroughs with aligned feedback MTSS PLCs - Every 6-8 weeks for Tier II and Tier III, data monitored by Admin, Teachers, MTSS team (Classroom, Interventionists, Special Ed teachers, School Psychologist) Monitoring of students in Needs Based groups to determine if progress is being made or if adjustments need to be made Ongoing, job-embedded PD in strategies from the district EL Handbook Teachers given feedback on walkthroughs Monitoring of walk-through feedback for trends by admin and shared in weekly newsletter \$0 In PLCs, planning together to intentionally determine vocabulary for each lesson, then using explicit routine for teaching vocabulary to deliver instruction, and ensuring that all vocabulary is being taught at all three tiers Informal and formal observations will reflect vocabulary instruction during lessons Lesson plans will reflect tiered levels of vocabulary for each lesson Teachers given feedback on walkthroughs Monitoring of lesson plan feedback for trends by admin and sharing with staff in weekly newsletter so instructional adjustments can be made \$0